nus-cs2103-AY2021S2/ip/docs/README.md

 ### <a name="tag">`tag` - Tagging a task</a>
 Creates a tag and associate the tag with the task

+- only "1 word" tag is allowed at once, e.g. `tag 1 two worded tag` does not work

 Format: `tag INDEX TAG`
 ```
 tag 1 java